alaminblaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-shell basic current working directory
+ Display the contents list of your current directory